-6.1 Furnish a one liter (quart) sample in a clean glass or plastic bottle or jar with a screw cap lid with liner.
-Fill almost to the top, but allow a small space to allow for possible expansion due to temperature change.
+6.1 Furnish a one (1) liter (quart) sample in a clean glass or plastic bottle or jar with a screw cap lid with liner.
+Fill almost to the top but leave a small space to allow for possible expansion due to temperature change.